WhoopInc/WhoopDI/README.md

     let anImportantNumber: Int
 }

+// ...

+let container = Container(modules: [FakeTestModuleForInjecting()])

 let dependency: InjectableWithNamedDependency = container.inject()
 ```

 In the above example, we do not need to define a factory for `InjectableWithNamedDependency`.
-Since this is decorated with the Injectable macro WhoopDI will automatically create it and provide it's dependencies when it is requested via an `inject` or `get` method.
+Since this is decorated with the Injectable macro, WhoopDI will automatically create it and provide its dependencies when it is requested via an `inject` or `get` method (assumming the `FakeTestModuleForInjecting` module has been added to the dependency graph).

 If you need to provide a named dependency, you can use the `@InjectableName` macro to specify the name of the dependency you want to inject.